In this article, we look at the stress: what it is, the types of stress we experience, how it affects our health and how to manage it.

 Directly, multiple studies have shown how stress harms the GI tract.
 The main effect is an increase in inflammation, as well as the secretion of stomach acid and mucus with acute stress (fight or flight response).
 Suppression of the immune system also influences this as the immune system contributes to the healthy function of the digestive system.
 Scientists need to perform more studies to look at chronic stress and understand its effect on GI function.

 How to manage stress

-As you can see, overexposure to stress can cause severe adverse side effects for your physical and mental health.
+As you can see, overexposure to stress can cause severe adverse side effects on your physical and mental health.
 However, there are different ways in which you can either avoid stress or learn to manage its impact on you.
 Below, we list some of the protocols you can put in place to manage stress.